 Quick audit of the current state

-Silent research
+Silent research after the call

 Stage 2 · Proposal (days 3-5)